 For those flying into New York, there will be three airports to choose from – JFK, LGA, and EWR (Newark, NJ).

 All three of these offer taxis and Ubers to get yourself to your NYC hotel.
 However, for those that are more price conscious, you can also travel from the airport by public transport.
 This can be done in the form of AirTrains, subways, & busses.

 To learn all about the logistics of getting to NYC from the airport, check out the guide mentioned below.

 Learn More | How to Get to NYC from the Airport

 13) Getting Around

-Once you arrive in NYC, you can decide from several different transport options to get yourself around.
+Once you arrive in the city, you can decide from several different NYC transport options to get yourself around.
 The main choices include: